GalaxyThrone/contracts/README.md

 Every Asset in our game has been created using **ERC721** for planets and ships, while the resources of the game itself are **ERC20** tokens.

-A **governance DAO** exists via snapshot.org and the ownership of 1 planet NFT
+A **Governance DAO** exists via snapshot.org and the ownership of 1 planet NFT

 We are utilizing Chainlinks Verifiable Random Function to randomize planet generation & the assignment of the home planet as well as for dynamic fights.